ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules

--   **Single-mode mapsets must include a reasonable spread of at least two difficulties.** The lowest difficulty cannot be harder than a Normal and it must comply with its respective mode’s difficulty-specific Ranking Criteria.
-Because osu!mania does not have a difficulty-specific Ranking Criteria yet, an osu!mania mapset's lowest difficulty must be below 2.00 stars.
+-	**Single-mode mapsets must form a reasonable spread.** This spread must comply with its respective mode's difficulty-specific Ranking Criteria.
--   **Hybrid mapsets without osu!standard difficulties must include a reasonable spread of at least two difficulties per mode.** The lowest difficulty of each mode cannot be harder than a Normal and it must comply with its respective mode’s difficulty-specific Ranking Criteria.
-Because osu!mania does not have a difficulty-specific Ranking Criteria yet, an osu!mania mapset's lowest difficulty must be below 2.00 stars.
+-	**Hybrid mapsets without osu! difficulties must form a reasonable spread for each included game mode.** This spread must comply with the osu! difficulty-specific Ranking Criteria.
 -	**If a hybrid mapset includes osu! difficulties...**
-    -   **A reasonable spread of at least two osu!standard difficulties must be included.** The lowest difficulty cannot be harder than a Normal and it must comply with its respective mode’s difficulty-specific Ranking Criteria.
+    -	**...the osu! difficulties must form a reasonable spread.** This spread must comply with the osu! difficulty-specific Ranking Criteria.
-    -   **Converted difficulties must form a reasonable spread.** For example, a mapset with Easy and Normal osu!standard difficulties and an Insane osu!catch difficulty is not permitted.
+    -	**...converted difficulties must form a reasonable spread.** For example, a mapset with Easy and Normal osu!standard difficulties and an Insane osu!catch difficulty is not permitted.
 One or more additional difficulties may need to be added to fill the gap.
-    -   **Any two or more osu!taiko, osu!mania, or osu!catch difficulties must be arranged in a reasonable spread.** The lowest difficulty cannot be harder than a Hard.
+    -	**...any two or more osu!taiko, osu!mania, or osu!catch difficulties must be arranged in a reasonable spread.**
--   **Mapsets must have a minimum drain time of 30 seconds.** This ensures each ranked map has a practical play-time.
+-   **Mapsets must have a minimum drain time of 30 seconds.**
--   **Marathons must have a minimum drain time of 5 minutes.** This excludes especially long mapsets from requiring a spread of difficulties.
+-	**If the drain time of a map is...**
+    -	**...lower than 3:30, the lowest difficulty of each included game mode cannot be harder than a Normal.** Because osu!mania does not have a difficulty-specific Ranking Criteria yet, an osu!mania mapset's Normal difficulty is defined as a difficulty below 2.00 stars.
+For hybrid mapsets that include osu! difficulties, the additional modes’ lowest difficulties cannot be harder than a Hard.
+    -	**...lower than 4:15, the lowest difficulty of each included game mode cannot be harder than a Hard.**
+    -	**...lower than 5:00, the lowest difficulty of each included game mode cannot be harder than an Insane.**
+    -	**...anything else, the mapset is exempt from reasonable spread rules.**

+  Difficulties lower than the hardest difficulty of a mapset can use their play time as a metric instead of drain time, but their drain time must be equal to at least 80% of their play time.
+(Not applicable to difficulties below 30 seconds of drain time.)
+Judgement regarding the suitability of gameplay elements used for any lowest difficulty Hard and Insane difficulties is up to the Beatmap Nominators and Quality Assurance Team for the corresponding game modes.

 -   **Difficulty names in a set must be clearly progressive and accurately indicating of their respective difficulties, excluding:**
     - The highest difficulty.
     - The highest difficulties with a similar level of difficulty, applying only to Insane and Extra difficulties (e.g. the Insane difficulties of a ENHIIII set or the Extra difficulties of a ENHIIXXX set).